 But whether they listen to you or not, no one can deny the unwavering loyal of these dogs.
 There’s a reason why they’re universally recognized as one of the top and most formidable guard dogs of the home.
 They’ll always have your back!

-Why Rottweilers Are Good With Children
+4 Reasons Why Rottweilers Are Good With Kids

 When picking out a dog breed for your family with children, there are so many great options out there.
 Rottweilers, being one of them, have a lot of inherit qualities and characteristics that make them more suited for kids than you think.